 - Stool Improvement: With fewer carbs in a raw diet, smaller, firmer stools will be the result of absorbing most of the nutrients they consume.

-- Improved Digestion: With no unnecessary ingredients in a raw diet, dogs are able to digest their food the way nature intended.
-The nutrient bioavailability is much greater in raw feeding so they absorb everything they need and nothing they don’t.
+- Improved Digestion: With no unnecessary ingredients in a raw diet, dogs can digest their food the way nature intended.
+The nutrient bioavailability is much greater in raw feeding, so they absorb everything they need and nothing they don’t.

 There’s a long list of other benefits I could go on forever but if you would like to know more, check out this blog on biologically appropriate feeding for dogs: https://www.caliraw.com/blogs/news/biologically-appropriate-feeding-for-dogs